 Ngala Lodge has its own quiet magic - something hard to define.
 It's the attentive yet relaxed service; it's the location, poised high above a quiet cove on a series of burnished cliffs facing the wide expanse of the Atlantic Ocean; it's the individuality and quiet comforts of the rooms, each hand-crafted suite, cool and spacious, most with dazzling views across the lawns that slope down towards the sea.
 No wonder it draws people back time and time again...

 The main building of Ngala Lodge was formally a colonial mansion and houses the 10 original suites over 2 floors, some having their own private garden area.
 Owner Peter has gradually added suites to provide his customers with even more choice and luxury.
 Each is unique, extremely comfortable and spacious with many individual features and little touches, such as a small library of reading material, designed to make guests feel very much at home.
-The all-new Macondo suites, 3 complete with private plunge pool, rival the best rooms in The Gambia.
+The Macondo suites, three complete with private plunge pool, rival the best rooms in The Gambia.

 Ngala enjoys a magnificent setting with stunning views looking out from its cliff-top position towards the ocean.
 The well-manicured tropical gardens are never crowded and really come to life during the 'green' summer season.
-All areas can be enjoyed by guests whatever their choice of room type and throughout the gardens there are many quiet seating areas, as well as the new infinity pool with jet stream and surrounding sunbathing terrace.
+All areas can be enjoyed by guests whatever their choice of room type and throughout the gardens there are many quiet seating areas, as well as the stunning infinity pool with jet stream and surrounding sunbathing terrace.

 The tidal beach is an attractive, sandy cove, which can be reached via steep steps - a great spot for fishing or for enjoying a romantic stroll at low tide.
-An attractive wooden raised decking area, complete with sunbeds and parasols, allows guests to enjoy the beachfront location at high tide - ideal for soaking up the sun and enjoying the sound of the waves hitting the golden sand, with a waiter on hand to take your drinks' order.
+An attractive wooden raised decking area, complete with sun beds and parasols, allows guests to enjoy the beachfront location at high tide - ideal for soaking up the sun and enjoying the sound of the waves hitting the golden sand, with a waiter on hand to take your drinks' order.